tic-tac-token/ttt-book/src/chapters/1/property-based-testing.md

     }
 ```

+Nice and concise: instead of cherry picking specific examples, we just define the property once.
 What happens when we run this test?

 ```bash
 $ forge test